folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Lockin' in to what I trust, lookin' outside" > Trust

 * The phrase “locked in” is most often used to describe someone who is focused on their goal, which connects to the themes of paying dues and working out in the previous lines.
-Here Kendrick says he is focused on (i.e. locked in to) “what he trusts”.
+Here, Kendrick says he is focused on (i.e., locked into) “what he trusts.”

-* It is notable that Kendrick’s rap battle with Drake started when Kendrick was featured on the song “Like That” on Future and Metro Boomin’s album titled, *We Don’t Trust You*.
+* It is notable that Kendrick’s rap battle with Drake started when Kendrick was featured on the song “Like That” on Future and Metro Boomin’s album titled *We Don’t Trust You*.
 That album title seems to have been a statement about Drake, who the two Atlanta-native artists had previously worked with but no longer trusted.

-* Throughout the battle, Kendrick repeatedly accused Drake of being an actor, manipulator and liar who cannot be trusted.
+* Throughout the battle, Kendrick repeatedly accused Drake of being an actor, manipulator, and liar who cannot be trusted.

   * ***The famous actor** we once knew is lookin' paranoid and now spiralin'
   You're movin' just like a degenerate, every antic is feelin' distasteful